 The Herzog siblings say they go to dinner every night together and enjoy spending time to sit and talk.
 They say they are thankful for the continued support of their family and want them to know they love them very much.

-When not on deployment, the Army National Guard gives you the opportunity to pursue a civilian career while serving part-time in your home State, so your family is always close by!
-With positions in more than 130 career fields including armor and field artillery, ground forces and engineering, you can find your perfect fit.
+When not on deployment, the Army National Guard gives you the opportunity to pursue a civilian career while serving part-time in your home State, so your family is always close by.
+With positions in more than 130 career fields including admin and relations, intelligence, and aviation, you can find your perfect fit.
 Check out the job board for more information on available careers, and contact a local recruiter to learn more.

 From an original article by CPT Regina Corbin, 30th Armored Brigade Combat Team, which appeared in the news section of NationalGuard.mil in April 2020.